Which of the reviewed basses on the site would you recommend if Metal was exclusively going to be played? (Sabbath, Maiden, Metallica etc.) Thanks.

 Darkglass Electronics make distortion pedals for bass that are widely loved for their metal sounds.

-I would look at Spector, Warwick, LTD, Schecter or Ibanez basses for pure metal (people recommend Yamaha and Sire too).
+I would look at Spector, Warwick, LTD, Schecter or Ibanez basses for metal (people recommend Yamaha and Sire too).
 Probably best to look for a bass with an active pre-amp built in.

 Also check out the pickups which is built in the bass.
 For example humbuckers have a different sound than single coils.